kentsisresearchgroup/UltraQuant/README.md

 ## Configuration

-To run UltraQuant, create a cope of the Snakefile "UltraQuant.sm".
-Adjust the "User Variables" section to run on your datasets.
+To run UltraQuant, create a copy of the Snakefile "UltraQuant.sm" and adjust the "User Variables" section.

 ### Directories

-"WD" variable sets the path that will serve as the relative path for all analyses.
-The user should create a new directory for each separate analysis.
-In a cluster environment, this path should be accessible to all nodes on the network.
+"WD" sets the path that will serve as the relative path for all analyses.
+The user should create a new directory for each dataset that contains mass spectrometry data files.
+In a cluster environment, this path should be accessible to all nodes.

-"TMP" variable should point to a local scratch storage directory that should be mounted locally on each node on a cluster, as opposed to a high-performance network storage location.
-MaxQuant performs its calculations in this directory.
-Since MaxQuant is very read/write-intensive, local disk access should result in faster running times.
-Else, user may specify another location.
+"TMP" specifies the directory which MaxQuant uses for writing and reading temporary files.
+This can be a local scratch storage directory that is mounted locally on each node on a cluster.
+Alternatively this can be a directory on a high-performance network storage file system, if network access is sufficiently fast.

 ### MaxQuant

 MaxQuant requires mass spectrometry data as RAW files, search database as FASTA file, and a parameter file.

-"DATABASE" variable points to the path of user-provided search database FASTA file.
+"DATABASE" specifies the user-provided search database FASTA file.

-"RAW" variable points to the directory containing all user-provided .raw mass spectrometry data files.
-UltraQuant will run MaxQuant on ALL .raw files in this directory.
+"RAW" specifies the directory containing all user-provided .raw mass spectrometry data files.
+UltraQuant will run MaxQuant on all .raw files in this directory.
+To perform calculations on independent raw files, they should be organized in individual directories.

-"THREADS" variable specifies the number of computational threads used by MaxQuant.
+"THREADS" specifies the number of computational threads used by MaxQuant.

-"MQ", a non-user-specified variable, points to MaxQuantCmd.exe, which is provided in "/MaxQuant/bin".
-The version of MaxQuant used here is 1.6.2.3.
-License agreement for redistribution in located in "/MaxQuant".
-To switch to alternate versions of MaxQuant, please update both the executable and parameter file.
+"MQ" specifies the MaxQuant executable file, which is provided in "/MaxQuant/bin/MaxQuantCmd.exe" as part of this container distribution.
+The currently provided version of MaxQuant is 1.6.2.3, including its license agreement for redistribution located in "/MaxQuant".
+To switch to alternate versions of MaxQuant, please update both the executable and the parameter file.

-"PAR", a non-user-specified variable, points to a default MaxQuant parameter file, which is provided in "/MaxQuant".
-This template is used to generate search parameters.
+"PAR" specifies the template MaxQuant parameter file, which is provided in "/MaxQuant" and is used to generate specific search parameters, including file names, locations, as well as mass spectrum processing and analysis parameters.

-Note: The generated MaxQuant parameter file will contain default settings to MaxQuant.
-To alter them, you may create new MaxQuant parameter files by executing "/MaxQuant/bin/MaxQuantGui.exe" using Windows operating system.
-Click File > Load parameters... and load "/MaxQuant/mqpar_template.xml".
-Adjust the parameters.
-DO NOT add/remove RAW/FASTA files as this part will be filled in by UltraQuant.
-Finally, click File > Save parameters... and save it as "mqpar.xml" in the same directory as the template parameter file.
+To alter the mass spectrum processing and analysis parameters, you should create a new MaxQuant parameter file by executing "/MaxQuant/bin/MaxQuantGui.exe" using Windows operating system.
+Click File > Load parameters... and load "/MaxQuant/mqpar_template.xml" and adjust the parameters.
+DO NOT add or remove RAW and FASTA files as they are specified by UltraQuant.
+Finally, click File > Save parameters... and save it as "mqpar.xml" in the same directory as the template MaxQuant parameter file.
 UltraQuant will automatically detect this file and use it as input for MaxQuant instead of its self-generated parameters.
 Alternatively, you may edit the "PAR" variable to specify alternative search parameter xml files.

 ## Running UltraQuant